 A further development came in 1943 when Aycliffe School became the first Classifying School.
 Previously, magistrates had named a specific Approved School when committing a child to confinement.
 The role of the Classifying School was to assess the 'character, mental attainments and physical abilities' of new entrants into the Approved School system and decide which institution would then best meet their needs.
 After the Second World War, four more Classifying Schools were established for boys and two for girls.

-The system of Approved Schools continued until 1973 when they were replaced by Community Homes with Education (CHEs).
+The system of Approved Schools continued in England and Wales until 1973 when they were replaced by Community Homes with Education (CHEs).

 - Hyland, Jim Yesterday's Answers: Development and Decline of Schools for Young Offenders (1994, Whiting and Birch)

 Except where indicated, this page () © Peter Higginbotham.
 Contents may not be reproduced without permission.